-The U.S. Bureau of Labor Statistics (BLS) projected a 5 percent growth in employment opportunities for police officers from 2012-2022 (www.blg.gov).
-The BLS reported that local departments were likely to provide more opportunities for employment, whereas federal and state positions would likely see strong competition.
-In May 2013, the BLS indicated the average annual wage for police and sheriff's patrol officers was $58,720, with most workers earning from $32,670 to $90,700 a year.
-At that time, New Jersey, California, Alaska, New York and Washington were the top-paying states for police officers in the U.S.
+The U.S. Bureau of Labor Statistics (BLS) projects employment opportunities for police officers to increase as fast as the average from 2018-2028 (www.blg.gov).
+They state that local departments will probably provide more opportunities for employment, whereas federal and state positions will likely see strong competition.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $101,620 or more per year, whereas the bottom 10th percentile earned $35,750 or less per year.
+At that time, California, Alaska, New Jersey, Washington, and Illinois were the top-paying states for police officers in the U.S.

 Certified police officers uphold the law while protecting people and property.
 Training for this career includes thorough instruction in law enforcement, community relations, and public safety.
 Many police officers serve as patrol officers, however advancement into specialized units, such as a homicide squad, may be possible for experienced members of a police force.
 Police offers are required to be high school graduates or to hold a GED, and they must attend police academy training.